JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

 ---

-Forgot to post, I fixed up the front page the other day as an excuse to avoid apis for a bit 😂
+I forgot to post, I fixed up the front page the other day as an excuse to avoid apis for a bit 😂

 All the links now work and they all play nice on mobile now